RomanBukatov/RomanBukatov/README.md

 ### ⚡ My Philosophy
 > "I don't just write code; I build systems that save money and generate profit."
-> By leveraging **AI agents** for routine coding and architecture validation, I focus on business logic and stability.

 ---